FarmBot/farmbot-mqtt-py/README.md

 # Installation

 FarmBot publishes the latest version of this package to [PyPi](https://pypi.org/project/farmbot/).
-You can install the latest version with the following command:
+You can install the newest version with the following command:

 ```
 pip install farmbot